Oleg of Dereva

-Oleg was a Rurikid ruler of the Drevlians from 969 to his death in 977.
-He was the second son of Sviatoslav I of Kiev.
+Oleg Sviatoslavich (Олег Святославич; died 977) was the prince of the Drevlians from 970 until his death in 977.
+He was the second son of Sviatoslav I of Kiev of the Rurik dynasty.

+Biography

-Date of birth is not known, but is probably before 957.
-Sviatoslav split up his domains, and gave the Drevlyan lands to Oleg.
+Oleg's date of birth is not known, but it is probably before 957.
+Sviatoslav split up his domains, and gave the Drevlian lands to Oleg in 970.
 Oleg and his brother Yaropolk went to war after their father's death.
-According to Primary chronicle, Oleg killed Lyut, the son of Yaropolk's chief adviser and military commander Sveneld, when he hunted in the Drevlyan lands which Oleg regarded as his own.
+According to the Primary Chronicle, Oleg killed Lyut, the son of Yaropolk's chief adviser and military commander Sveneld, when he hunted in the Drevlian lands which Oleg regarded as his own.
 In an act of revenge and at the insistence of Sveneld, Yaropolk went to war against his brother Oleg and killed him in Ovruch.
 Oleg was killed incidentally on the run in moat, and Yaropolk did regret this.
 Then, Yaropolk sent his men to Novgorod, from which his other brother Vladimir had fled on receiving the news about Oleg's death.
-Yaropolk became the sole ruler of Rus'.
+Yaropolk became the sole ruler of Kievan Rus'.

-In 1044 Yaroslav I the Wise had Oleg's bones exhumed, christened, and reburied in the Church of the Tithes.
+In 1044, Yaroslav I the Wise had Oleg's bones exhumed, christened, and reburied in the Church of the Tithes.